close

 📍 Address: Voie des Français Libres 14470 Courseulles-sur-Mer

-🕒 Hours: The opening hours vary throughout the year.
-We advise you to consult their website to know the opening hours during your visit.
+🕒 Opening hours: Opening hours vary throughout the year.
+We advise you to consult their website to find out the opening hours during your visit.

 💶 Prices: €8.50 per adult – €6 for the reduced rate